MarvinKlar/CustomItemActions/README.md

 # CustomItemActions

-A simple minecraft plugin to configure custom action for items, which are triggered when clicking the item.
+A simple minecraft plugin to configure custom actions for items, which are triggered when clicking the item.